lhnguyen102/cuTAGI/docs/autoapi/pytagi/nn/slinear/index.rst

    Bases: :py:obj:`pytagi.nn.base_layer.BaseLayer`

-   Smoothering Linear layer
+   Smoother Linear layer for Recurrent Architectures.

+   This layer performs a linear transformation ($y = xW^T + b$), specifically designed to be used within LSTMs where a smoothering mechanism might be applied to the hidden states.
+It wraps the C++/CUDA backend `cutagi.SLinear`.

    .. py:method:: get_layer_info() -> str

-      Retrieves detailed information about the layer.

-      :returns: A string containing the layer's information.
+      Returns a string containing information about the layer's configuration (sizes, bias, etc.).
-      :rtype: str

    .. py:method:: get_layer_name() -> str

-      Retrieves the name of the layer.
+      Returns the name of the layer (e.g., 'SLinear').

-      :returns: The name of the layer.
-      :rtype: str

    .. py:method:: init_weight_bias()

+      Initializes the layer's weight matrix and bias vector based on the configured method.